perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

 :   This module is an optional alternative to the required Text::Soundex
     module.
-Bricolage uses it to analyze field names and suggest alternatives for misspellings in the âSuper Bulk Editâ interface.
+Bricolage uses it to analyze field names and suggest alternatives for misspellings in the “Super Bulk Edit” interface.
     Either of these modules is fine, although many people consider Text::Levenshtein to have a superior algorithm.
 I'll show an example of how this works in the Super Bulk Edit interface in a later